New anti-phishing features come to Google G Suite

 - Scan images for phishing indicators and expand shortened URLs to uncover malicious links.

-Google claims that with the protections in place, more than 99.9% of business email compromises (when someone impersonates an executive to get sensitive information) are either automatically moved to the spam folder or flagged with anomaly warnings to users.
+Google claims that with the protections in place, more than 99.9 percent of business email compromises (when someone impersonates an executive to get sensitive information) are either automatically moved to the spam folder or flagged with anomaly warnings to users.

 More control over mobile devices